husam79/notes-and-recipes/docker.md

 ```
 docker start [container-id OR container_name]
 ```
-Starting a previously stopped container with specified id or name.
+Starting a previously stopped container with a specified id or name.

 <br/>

 ```
 docker stop [container-id OR container_name]
 ```
-Stopping a running container with specified id or name.
+Stopping a running container with a specified id or name.

 <br/>